sumkinstein/dailyquest/Daily-Quest.md

 ~~Day 3 of creating useless commits every other day ✔️~~
 ~~Day 4 of creating useless commits every other day ✔️~~
 Day 5 of failing useless commits every other day 💀
+~~Day 6 of creating useless commits every other day ✔️~~
+Day 7 of failing useless commits every other day 💀
-Day 4 of creating useless commits every other day ✔️
+Day 8 of creating useless commits every other day ✔️